How Brands in Asia Are Paving the Way for a Post-Pandemic Recovery

 For financial services players, their priority is to ensure business continuity, but at the same time, they need to make sure that branch offices never become vectors for the virus.
 This means shifting to digital and contactless services as much as possible.

-The Shenzhen-based Ping An Bank launched a ‘Do It At Home’ campaign earlier this year to offer contactless and smart services through its Pocket Bank app, allowing customers to complete transactions on wealth, insurance, foreign exchange and more.
+The Shenzhen-based Ping An Bank launched a ‘Do It At Home’ campaign earlier this year to offer contactless and smart services through its Pocket Bank app, allowing customers to complete transactions on wealth management, insurance, foreign exchange and more.
 Its AI-powered customer service can also provide support 24/7.
 The bank’s efforts led to 11.67 million transactions from more than three million customers in just two weeks.

 Similar measures were taken by China Merchants Bank, as it enhanced its mobile app to become a one-stop shop for lifestyle and financial services, including food delivery, recipes, online courses and ridesharing services.
 The app also provides real-time pandemic data, online counseling and other resources, which collectively saw more than 100 million visits in just a month.